 - A provider joins a network to attract patients and streamline some administrative processes.
 They accept a price list set by the network.

 - Visiting an out-of-network dentist does not necessarily mean the service isn’t covered, but it might not be the same level of coverage you’d get from seeing an in-network dentist.
+We broke down Beam's in-network coverage and how it can help you save here.

 Still curious?
 Let’s dive in.